todogroup/glossary/content/en/style-guide/_index.md

 This style guide will help you understand the Glossary audience, definition structure, required level of detail, and how to maintain a consistent style.

-The Cloud Native Glossary follows the [default style guide](https://github.com/cncf/foundation/blob/master/style-guide.md) of the CNCF repository.
-Additionally, it follows the following rules:
+The OSPO Glossary follows the following rules:

 1. Use simple, accessible language, avoiding technical jargon and buzzwords
 2. [Avoid colloquial language](https://en.wikipedia.org/wiki/Colloquialism)